2022 Investment Plan

 The situation where two or more assets, securities, creditors or obligations are treated equally and managed without preference.

 Depending on the tasks, the SRB convenes in different compositions.
 The Plenary Session is composed of the Chair, the four further full-time Board Members and the Board Members representing all NRAs.
-Similar to the Executive Session, the Vice-Chair participates in the Plenary Session as a non-voting member, but carries out the functions of the Chair in her absence.
+Similar to the Executive Session, the Vice-Chair participates in the Plenary Session as a non-voting member, but carries out the functions of the Chair in their absence.

 Post-resolution Business Reorganisation Plan (BRP)